Risk and Safety Management Professional Degree Apprenticeship (Risk and Safety Leadership) MSc

 What jobs can you do with a Risk and Safety Leadership (Degree Apprenticeship) degree?

 You'll be able to progress your career further using the knowledge and skill that you gain on this course, including going on to work in many risk and management related roles, such as:

 - risk officers

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

 What you'll study on this Risk and Safety Management Professional Degree Apprenticeship (MSc Risk and Safety Leadership) degree course

-You'll study 4 units and develop and Applied Learning Portfolio.
+You'll study 4 modules and develop and Applied Learning Portfolio.
 Each module is taught over 6 days in blocks of 3 days (Tuesday to Thursday).

 - Strategic Risk and Risk Behaviour

 - Risk and Safety in High Reliability Organisations